CJ-Macbeth/Macbeth-style-GUI-creation-guide/README.md

 ## Action Box
 Action boxes contain information and/or functionality relating to an individual Action or Action Submenu.<br>
-An Action Box may contain any number of items that may be implemented within an Action Box.<br>
 The best practice minimum for an Action Box is to contain a Symbol, Name, Keybind, and Onclick action.<br>
 An action box with any items should also have a name.<br>